QADA99/form-validator/README.md

 <form-validator #validator [form]="form" (submit)="submit()"></form-validator>
 ```

 The form-validator works as a bridge between the form and the submit() method.
-When all the invalid fields are fixed it will call the submit() method(when you can send your HTTP request without checking the validation of the form).
+When all the invalid fields are fixed it will call the submit() method(where you can send your HTTP request without checking the validation of the form).

 <!-- usagestop -->